elakamarcus/ccsk_notes/ccsk_0x01_Cloud_Computing_Concepts.md

 ## Essential Characteristics
 Essential characteristics are set to determine whether a service is really a 'cloud service' or not.

+Here's a reminder about the essential characteristics, and it's a big one for your exam.
+The five characteristics are from NIST (SP800-145).
+ISO/IEC 17788 calls out multitenancy as an additional essential characteristic.
+NIST includes multitenancy as part of resource pooling, and CSA states that clouds are multitenant by nature.
+Just remember that all three organizations see the cloud as a multitenant environment, but only ISO/IEC lists multitenancy separately.

 ### Broad Network Service
 There is no special requirement for direct physical connectivity or provider-supplied network connectivity.
 For example, you could manage an entire IaaS implementation via mobile phone browser.